szapata-bio/HLA_inference/README.md

 **Note on nomenclature**: "CD" refers to Crohn's Disease, not Celiac Disease.

 The publicly available ENA data does not include HLA genotypes.
-The author of this repository contacted the corresponding author, **Elisa Rosati**, who shared:
+Dr. Elisa Rosati, the corresponding author, was contacted directly and shared:

 - TCRα and TCRβ repertoires (RDS format) for three groups: CD, Healthy, and UC (labelled "colitis" in the source files)
 - HIBAG-imputed HLA genotypes (SNP-array based) — only for CD and Healthy patients